cristian1706/beer-api-exercise/README.md

 ## Exercise concept

-Let's put our skills to test using __plain JavaScript__!!
+Let's put our skills to test using __JavaScript__!!
 This will be the focus of the exercise.
 Some other things like styling, responsivness, etc, are not a must, but will be taken into consideration if you add them.
+Feel free to use any framework, library, or just plain JavaScript.
+The decision is yours!

 ## What is it about?